-The CFO is responsible for the finance department.
+The CFO is responsible for the finance department and Solvency calculations.

 The CCO is responsible for the sales department, and the relation to the distribution network.

 The CTO is responsible for the IT operations, which includes both developments of IT systems in order to execute the business strategy as well as daily operations tasks.